mindjolt/actions/sdk-release/README.md

 Parameters:

-* `repo` - The mindjolt repo to release.
-For example, 'unity-common-sdk' or 'analytics-sdk'.
 * `type` - The type of the release, one of: patch. minor or major.
 * `token` - Github access token with sufficient persmission to checkout and push.